 Many parents would be happy "that they can show their toddlers something that is guaranteed not to contain violence or incomprehensible scenes."
 But is it really that important?
 Doesn't sensor motor development matter much more?

-Because the shot backfires: the longer toddlers sit in front of digital toys, the less they experience the real ones Welt.
+Because the shot backfires: the longer toddlers sit in front of digital toys, the less they experience the real world.
 With all the negative consequences for your cognitive development!
-What she appears to be promoting undermines her ability to die Welt to discover.
+What it appears to be promoting undermines its ability to discover the world.

 The medium is the message

-We shouldn't discuss whether the Teletubbies convey more or less child-friendly content.
-Rather, we should discuss whether under two-year-olds are not valuable lifezeit waste if they are parked in front of tablets and the like.
-A Zeit, in which they begin to crawl our complexes Welt to explore.
-This is what the American psychologist provides Dr. Jim Taylor notes:
+We should not discuss whether the Teletubbies carry more or less child-friendly content.
+Rather, we should discuss whether under two year olds do not waste valuable time when they are parked in front of tablets and the like.
+A time when they start crawling to explore our complex world.
+The American psychologist provides Dr. Jim Taylor notes:

 "We concentrate on the content of the technology (videos, postings, social media), but refrain from discussing how the intensive use changes us."
 That was what Marshall McLuhan meant in 1964, when he found the famous phrase: “The medium is the message”.
 That means: behind the mediated content, the medium itself has an effect because it is unique in nature and has special properties. ”